Computer Science Degrees Aren't Returning On Investment For Coders, Research Finds - Slashdot

 Comparing the salary of a coder with a degree, to the salary of a coder without a degree, is apples to oranges.
 You want to compare the salary of an unemployed person to a coder without a degree.
 Most people go to school to learn the skill.
 A degree is nothing more than one type of proof-of-skill.
 Not every industry needs proof-of-skill to be hired.

-It was worth it (Score:4, Insightful)
+It was worth it (Score:5, Insightful)

 I often hear that "I'd rather have a self-taught English major, because they show dedication and adaptability", and I respect that, but I this attitude also sort of dismisses the fact that CS students can be just as dedicated and adaptable, and also have a large amount of relevant knowledge on the subject.
 I have worked with people with and without degrees in the relevant field, and those with seem to lean on me far less than those without.
 Just my personal experience.